davidbau/webhome/content/16-03-25-choosing-a-research-path.md

 For the first time, simple optimization techniques are automatically creating complexity that is worthy of being called artificial intelligence.
-We are training neural networks with dozens of layers and hundreds of millions of learned parameters, the equivalent of many thousands of lines of automatically-generated code.
+We are training neural networks with dozens of layers and hundreds of millions of learned parameters, the equivalent of thousands of lines of automatically-generated code.
 And yet we do not know, really, how they work, why they fail when they do, or how to intentionally create beavhior within them.

-Meanwhile the culture around deep neural networks is somewhat resistant to opening the black box.
-Within the deep network community, understandable AI is generally perceived as an ineffective approach: people can only comprehend a few things at once, but neural networks are capable balancing thousands of signals at every neuron.

-Furthermore, biasing a network towards sparse connections to aid understandability appears to penalize performance.
-Since comprehensibility seems at odds with performance, it is more productive to set aside human comprehension and let the algorithms optimize freely.
+Meanwhile, within the deep network community, understandable AI is generally perceived as an ineffective approach: people can only comprehend a few things at once, but neural networks are capable balancing thousands of signals at every neuron - and this capability seems essential to their function.
+For example, biasing a network towards sparse connections to aid understandability appears to penalize performance.
+So practitioners generally believe it is best to set aside human comprehension and let the algorithms optimize freely.

-If true, this point of view would represent a remarkable phase-change in the history of computer science: the first time when it is most effective for computers to program themselves, rather than to have people program them.
+For my whole career, I have built tools to make it easier to for people to program, debug, and control increasingly complex software systems.
+So this is a disquieting moment.
+Whereas previously all my work has made human programmers progressively more capable, more aware, and more expressive, for the first time, the best way to program a computer is to take the human out of the loop.
+For the first time, it is best to let the computers devise their own algorithms.

+Computers programming themselves: it is a real phase-change.

 ### Can Deep Neural Networks be Designed?

+But does stocastic gradient descent really mean the end of human software engineering?

-And yet I think there are reasons to believe that opening the black box of deep neural networks is still worthwhile, even just measured with the metric of pursuing performance.
+I think there are reasons to believe that opening the black box of deep neural networks is still worthwhile, even just measured with the metric of pursuing performance.
 Here are a few reasons.